aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ### Summary

-This page shows some useful class e.g. pick node by clicking, save/load motion data programatically, and store camera settings.
+This page shows some useful class e.g. pick node by clicking, save/load motion data by code, and store camera settings.

 ### table of content
 - [ramNodeFinder](#wiki-ramNodeFinder)